fabianlischka/InfoSec101/p1-InfoSec101.md

 - Unfortunately, the most popular apps are spectacularly insecure
 - Fortunately, there are some decent and free alternatives out there!
 - Levels of security
-    - Many apps don't encrypt content at all, or badly.
+    1. **No encryption:** Many apps don't encrypt content at all, or badly.
 Not recommended.
 Very dangerous, as your conversations could easily be intercepted or altered by:
         - the café whose Wifi you are using,
         - your internet service provider,
         - your government,
         - the company/provider.
-    - Some apps encrypt the communication all the way to their server, and from there to the other device.
+    2. **Partial encryption:** Some apps encrypt the communication all the way to their server, and from there to the other device.
 Careful, only partial encryption!
         - This is fairly secure against random hackers, or the café whose Wifi you are usin.
         - However, nobody knows what happens on the server itself.
         - Your government could have a pipe to there, or
         - the company itself could spy on it, analyse it, sell it.
-    - The most secure is end-to-end encryption, meaning only the two devices that are communicating know the keys, and NOBODY inbetween can decrypt what is happening.
+    3. **End-to-end encryption:** The most secure is end-to-end encryption, meaning only the two devices that are communicating know the keys, and NOBODY inbetween can decrypt what is happening.
 Recommended.
         - However, meta data (with whom do you chat how often how much) can still be seen with some of these.
 - MITM (man in the middle attack)
     - One weakness of end-to-end encryption is the [man-in-the-middle attack](https://en.wikipedia.org/wiki/Man-in-the-middle_attack).
     - To circumvent that, the software shows you something representing the key used, such as a two-word phrase, or a square pixely picture.
-You should compare with the person that you're communicating with, on a second independent channel, to ensure that you're both talking to each other without anyone in the middle.
+You should compare with the person that you're communicating with, on a second independent channel (*"out-of-band"*), to ensure that you're both talking to each other without anyone in the middle.

 ### Suggested Tools: Secure Chat (Text)

 (Note: The EFF score refers to the [EFF ScoreCard](https://www.eff.org/secure-messaging-scorecard) for secure messaging.)

+We recommend **iMessage** for Apple users, and **Signal** and **TextSecure** for smartphones (iOS and Android, respectively).

 - Recommended
   - **iMessage**: End-to-end encrypted.
+Apple only.
 Closed source.
-Apple only.
 EFF score 5/7 [Link](https://www.apple.com/ios/messages/)
+  - **Signal**: End-to-end encrypted, compatible with TextSecure. iOS.
+Also supports voice calls.
+Open source.
+EFF score 7/7.
+[Link](https://whispersystems.org/blog/signal/)
   - **Telegram**: End-to-end encrypted (“secret Chat” only!).
+Smartphones and computers.
 Open source.
 EFF score 5/7.
-Desktop versions available.
 [Link](https://telegram.org/)
-  - **TextSecure**: End-to-end encrypted.
-Android, but iOS version on the way.
+  - **TextSecure**: End-to-end encrypted, compatible with Signal.
+Android.
 Open source.
 EFF score 7/7.
 [Link](https://whispersystems.org/)
-  - **Threema**: End-to-end encrypted.
-Closed source.
-EFF score 5/7 [Link](https://threema.ch/en)

-- Recommended for advanced users:
+- Recommended for advanced users that are happy with fiddly setups:
   - **Adium**: OTR chat for OS X, EFF score 6/7.
 A bit clunky.
 [Link](https://www.adium.im)
   - **ChatSecure**: OTR chat for iOS, Android.
 A bit clunky.
 EFF score 7/7.
 [Link](https://chatsecure.org/)
   - **Pidgin + OTR**: OTR chat for Windows, EFF score 7/7 [Link](https://otr.cypherpunks.ca)